There are three ways to remove objects from the Varnish Cache :

 /images.
 You can also clear the cache for a specific URL, for example

 Empty the entire cache

-This will remove everything we have cached for your site.
+This will remove everything from the cache.
 Use this if the cache is completely out of date and it needs to be refreshed.

-NOTE: This may cause increased load on your origin server until we are able to refill the cache.
+NOTE: This may cause increased load on your origin server and also slow down your website for users until we are able to refill the cache.